India Agrochemicals Industry Analysis by Mordor Intelligence

 Digitized Agri-credit and E-commerce Networks Widening Last-mile Reach

 Government-funded digital infrastructure now integrates land records, soil health cards, and Kisan Credit Card limits into a unified farmer registry, allowing input companies to vet credit profiles in minutes and dispatch orders through app-based platforms.
-IFFCO e-Bazar, for example, fulfilled more than 200,000 online transactions in the past fiscal year and delivered to 27,000 pin codes, a scale previously unimaginable for bulk inputs.
+In 2024, Indian Farmers Fertiliser Cooperative Limited (IFFCO) e-Bazar, for instance, fulfilled more than 200,000 online transactions in the past fiscal year and delivered to 27,000 pin codes, a scale previously unimaginable for bulk inputs.
 For the India agrochemicals market, these digital rails translate into higher off-take of premium formulations, especially in tier-II districts where assortment depth had long been a constraint.

 Drone-based Precision Spraying Unlocking Smallholder Demand